evmos/evmos/docs/developers/json-rpc/running_server.md

 # Running the Server

-Learn how to run and setup the JSON-RPC server on Point network. {synopsis}
+Learn how to run and setup the JSON-RPC server on Point Chain. {synopsis}

 ## Enable Server